 Scenario 1: Your company domain is not yet verified

-Make sure that the UPN suffix domain is verified in your organization.
+Make sure that the domain suffix of the UPN or alternate login ID is verified in your organization.
 If you sync users before you verify the domain, the user name of the user is changed accordingly.

-How to determine the UPN suffix for a user
+How to determine the domain suffix for a UPN

 On a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, follow these steps: